jakemcc/jakemccrary.com/source/_posts/2016-06-11-my-recommended-clojure-testing-setup.markdown

                        :changes-only true}}}
 ```

-Those settings turn on notifications when my tests finish running
+These settings turn on notifications when my tests finish running
 (`:notify-command` setting), make clojure.test's output less verbose
-(`:quiet true`), and only runs tests in namespaces affected by the
+(`:quiet true`), and only run tests in namespaces affected by the
-previous change (`:changes-only true`).
-These three settings give me
+previous code change (`:changes-only true`).
+These three settings give
-the quickest feedback and free me from always having my terminal
+me the quickest feedback possible and free me from having the terminal
 running `lein test-refresh` visible.

-Quick feedback from tests lets you make changes faster.
-If you're
+Quick feedback lets you make changes faster.
+If you're going to write
-going to write tests, which I very much think you should, you should
+tests, and you should write tests, having them run quickly is
-be concerned with getting feedback quickly.
-This setup is my fastest
+powerful.
+After years of writing Clojure, this is my current go-to for
-way of getting feedback.
+testing Clojure code and getting extremely fast feedback.